 1To prepare the yeast starter:

-2Dissolve the yeast in the warm water, add the sugar, egg yolk, and flour.
+2Dissolve the yeast in the water, add half of the flour and combine, add the sugar, egg yolks, and the remaining flour.

-22Bake in a preheated oven at 170C for 15 minutes then lower the oven temperature to 160C for an additional 10 minutes.
+22Bake at 190C for 10 minutes, then lower the temperature to 175C and bake for approximately 40 minutes.

 23Remove the cake from the oven.